asticode/go-astitello/README.md

 5) Watch your drone take off, make a flip to its right and land!
 Make sure to look at the terminal output too, some valuable information were printed there!

-6) If you've installed `ffmpeg` you should also see a new file called `example.mp4`.
+6) If you've installed `ffmpeg` you should also see a new file called `example.ts`.
 Check it out!

 # Use it in your code